iaminov/outreach-agent/README.md

 ## Dependencies

-- `anthropic>=0.18.0`: Advanced AI API client with rate limiting
+- `anthropic>=0.18.0`: AI API client with rate limiting
 - `requests>=2.31.0`: HTTP library with connection pooling
 - `python-docx>=1.2.0`: Document generation capabilities

-## Enterprise Features
+## Features

 - **Scalability**: Designed for high-volume outreach campaigns
-- **Reliability**: Comprehensive error handling and recovery
+- **Reliability**: Error handling and recovery
 - **Security**: Secure credential management and data handling
-- **Monitoring**: Detailed logging and analytics
+- **Monitoring**: Logging and analytics
 - **Maintainability**: Clean, documented code following best practices
 - **Performance**: Real-time monitoring and optimization capabilities

 ## License

-This project is designed for enterprise use with proper compliance to all integrated platform terms of service.
+This project is designed for use with proper compliance to all integrated platform terms of service.
 Ensure adherence to email marketing regulations and API usage policies.